amiviju/Sample-readme-files-for-the-projects/VDMS-README.md

 1. [**Output Variables**](#15-output-variables)
 1. [**Configuration steps to be taken before deploying the environment**](#16-configuration-steps-to-be-taken-before-deploying-the-environment)

-VDMS provides infrastructure for Virtual Data Center Managed Services.
-Which allows controlled access to admins for wide variety of private and public data sources that are not yet public domain.
+VDMS provides infrastructure for Virtual Data Center Managed Services which allows controlled access to admins for wide variety of private and public data sources that are not in public domain.
+VDMS provides secured user access to applications in commercial environments.

 ## 1.1. **VDMS VPC Infrastructure Diagram**

 ![dot-vdms-vpc-setup - page 1](https://user-images.githubusercontent.com/20499487/32822318-f0d47fe6-c9fd-11e7-9942-b318e14cab69.jpeg)

-In this deployment model, the VDMS is deployed by creating the seperate vpc with having one private subnet in each AZ of specified region.
+In this deployment model, the VDMS VPC is deployed having one private subnet in each AZ of specified region.

 ## 1.2. **Infrastructure deployed by VDMS VPC Blueprint**